How to Trust Yourself Again After Gaslighting

 Gaslighting disrupts the basic building blocks of selfhood: your sense of reality, safety, and truth.

-In this context, gaslighting isn't just confusing, it’s a re-wounding of something that never got to fully form.
+In this context, gaslighting isn't just confusing; it's a re-wounding of something that never had the chance to fully form.

 That's why the aftermath can be so complex.
 Even after the relationship ends, your body may still be bracing.
 You might: